gerardpuigl/M15-Spring-REST-API-NoSQL-JWT-Auth/README.md

 To run the project, follow the steps below:

 1) Donwload the content in this repository.
-2) Load the two projects in your IDE. (tested in eclipse)
+2) Load the two projects in your IDE. (tested in Eclipse)
-3) The Rest API need to have a MongoDB database enabled in your machine at localhost: 27017 (or modify the project properties file with with the right location)
+3) The Rest API need to have a MongoDB database enabled in your machine at localhost: 27017 (or modify the project properties file with the url of your MongoDB)
 4) Run both projects at the same time.
 One acts as a Client and the other as a Rest API.
 In this way a real system of requests is simulated.
-5) To start the web you need to go to the url http://localhost:3000/, the API use the port 8080 but it does not matter because everything is done internally by the client.
+5) To start the web you need to go to http://localhost:3000/, the API use the port 8080 (it's important to have it free or modify the both project with other port)

 ## Exercise Description [in Catalan]